Keto Sugar Cookies

-If you love this keto recipe you may also want to try my other keto cookie recipes below!
+If you love this keto recipe, you may also want to try my other keto cookie recipes below!
 All are the perfect Christmas cookie treat on a low-carb diet.

 Don’t forget to save this keto sugar cookie recipe on Pinterest for later!
 And if you make them, share a picture with me on Instagram.